KnudsenMorten/ClientInspectorV2/README.md

 <br>

 # Layout of ClientInspector data-set
-Each of the data-sets (bios, applications, bitlocker, etc.) are built with the same header:
+Each of the data-sets (bios, applications, bitlocker, etc.) are built with the same 4-phased structure:

 ## step 1/4 - Variables (naming - where to send the data)
 ```